google/gvisor/content/docs/architecture_guide/performance.md

 because sandboxed containers handle a low volume of requests, and it is therefore important to achieve high densities for efficiency.

-{{< graph id="density" url="/performance/density.csv" title="perf.py density --runtime=runc --runtime=runsc" log="true" y_min="100000">}}
+{{< graph id="density" url="/performance/density.csv" title="perf.py density --runtime=runc --runtime=runsc" log="true" y_min="100000" >}}

 The above figure demonstrates these costs based on three sample applications.
 This test is the result of running many instances of a container (typically 50) and calculating available memory on the host before and afterwards, and dividing the difference by the number of containers.

-> Note: the above technique is used for measuring memory usage over the
-> `usage_in_bytes` value of the container cgroup because we found that some
-> container runtimes, other than `runc` and `runsc` do not use an individual
+This technique is used for measuring memory usage over the `usage_in_bytes` value of the container cgroup because we found that some container runtimes, other than `runc` and `runsc`, do not use an individual container cgroup.
-> container cgroup.

 The first application is an instance of `sleep`: a trivial application that does nothing.
 The second application is a synthetic `node` application which imports a number of modules and listens for requests.
 The third application is a similar synthetic `ruby` application which does the same.
+Finally, we include an instance of `redis` storing approximately 1GB of data.
 In all cases, the sandbox itself is responsible for a small, mostly fixed amount of memory overhead.

 ## CPU performance